kofifus/New/README.md

  - return a dictionary of public methods (the puclic interface) from 'class'

  - if you need a constructor define a 'ctor' method and return it with the public interface.
-'New' will call 'ctor' with the arguments passed to it.
+'New' will call 'ctor' with the arguments passed to 'New'.

  - 'ctor' can return 'false' to abort construction and New will return 'undefined'